 The HTML body: The heart of a website

-The BODY area of an HTML document is the central element of every website, as it contains the main content that is presented to users.
-When a user visits a website, everything they see, read and interact with is anchored in the BODY tag.
 It is this area that ultimately shapes the entire visual and functional experience of the page, and therefore its importance in web development can hardly be overestimated.

 What is the HTML body?